eclipse-archived/codewind-docs/docs/_documentations/remote-overview.md

 Before deploying Codewind to the cloud, you must:

-1. **Install your preferred IDE on your local machine.** For more information about installing Eclipse, see Getting started with Codewind for Eclipse, or for more information about installing VS Code, see Getting started with Codewind for VS Code.
+1. **Install your preferred IDE on your local machine.** For more information about installing Eclipse, see [Getting started with Codewind for Eclipse](eclipse-getting-started.html).
+For more information about installing VS Code, see [Getting started with Codewind for VS Code](vsc-getting-started.html).
-2. **Ensure that you have access to the Codewind CLI cwctl.** To access the Codewind CLI, open a terminal window and navigate to the following hidden folder: ~/.codewind/<version>.
-On Windows, navigate to the following folder: %SystemDrive%\Users\<username>\.codewind\<version>.
+2. **Have access to the Codewind CLI `cwctl`.** To access the Codewind CLI on macOS, open a terminal window and navigate to the following hidden folder: `~/.codewind/<version>`.
+On Windows, navigate to the `%SystemDrive%\Users\<username>\.codewind\<version>` folder.
 3. **Have an active Kubernetes context that points to your cluster.** Codewind can run in OpenShift 3.11, OpenShift 4.3, OpenShift in IBM Public Cloud, standalone Kubernetes, and Kubernetes in Docker.
-4. **Have access to a keyring.** A keyring is a software application designed to store security credentials, such as usernames, passwords, and keys, together with a small amount of relevant metadata.
+4. **Have access to a keyring.** A keyring is a software application designed to store security credentials, such as user names, passwords, and keys, together with a small amount of relevant metadata.
 Examples of a keyring are Keychain on macOS, Credential Manager on Windows, and Secret Service on Linux.
+5. **Enable privileged and root containers to run.** Codewind needs to run as privileged and as root because it builds container images.
+If your cluster is running OpenShift, run the following commands, where `<codewind namespace>` is the namespace into which you installed Che.
+   - To enable privileged containers, enter `oc adm policy add-scc-to-user privileged system:serviceaccount:<codewind namespace>`.
+   - To enable containers to run as root, enter `oc adm policy add-scc-to-user anyuid system:serviceaccount:<codewind namespace>`.

 ## Planning your remote deployment - Codewind and Authentication Services

-1. **Install your preferred IDE on your local machine.**
-For more information about installing Eclipse, see [Getting started with Codewind for Eclipse](eclipse-getting-started.html), or for more information about installing VS Code, see [Getting started with Codewind for VS Code](vsc-getting-started.html).
+1. **Install your preferred IDE on your local machine.** For more information about installing Eclipse, see [Getting started with Codewind for Eclipse](eclipse-getting-started.html), or for more information about installing VS Code, see [Getting started with Codewind for VS Code](vsc-getting-started.html).

 2. **Ensure that you have access to the Codewind CLI `cwctl`.** To access the Codewind CLI, open a terminal window and navigate to the following hidden folder: `~/.codewind/<version>`.
 On Windows, navigate to the following folder: `%SystemDrive%\Users\<username>\.codewind\<version>`.